Constraints-of-Thought: A Framework for Constrained Reasoning in Language-Model-Guided Search: Risk Game environment

-\subsection{Risk Game environment}
+\section{Risk Game environment}

 Risk is a strategy-based game originally developed as a board game.
 Our online adaptation faithfully preserves its core rules, challenging players in diplomacy, territorial conquest, and conflict resolution.
-The objective is to achieve world domination across a custom-designed map composed of 5 continents and 21 regions.
+The objective is to achieve world domination across a custom-designed map composed of 6 continents and 21 territories.
 Players take turns deploying troops and attempting to capture territories from their opponents, with combat outcomes determined by dice rolls.

 In our setup, the participant plays as the White player, while two heuristic agents control the Black and Grey factions.
 The game begins with the participant allocating troops to preferred regions by interacting through an AI-powered chat interface.
 An AI planner then generates a proposed plan that aligns with the participant’s stated intent.
-The participant can either accept this plan or provide feedback to refine it, as illustrated in Fig.~\ref{fig:schematic Risk_1.png}.
+The participant can either accept this plan or provide feedback to update it, as illustrated in Fig.~\ref{fig:schematicRisk_1}-\ref{fig:schematicRisk_2}.

 Once the participant lays down their troops, the opponents make their moves.
-Once the turn circles back to the participant, as seen in Fig.\ref{fig:schematic Risk_2.png}, they can either use the same strategy as before or give a new one to the planner.
+Once the turn circles back to the participant, as seen in Fig.~\ref{fig:schematicRisk_2}, they can either use the same strategy as before or give a new one to the planner.

-This is when the actual turns begin.
-The participant can choose to Reinforce, Attack, or Freemove (as shown in Fig.~\ref{fig:schematic Risk_3.png}).
+Next, the participant can choose to Reinforce, Attack, or Freemove (as shown in Fig.~\ref{fig:schematic Risk_3.png}).
 At the start of each turn, the player receives reinforcement armies proportional to the number of territories they control, with additional bonus armies granted for holding entire continents.
 These reinforcements can be used to strengthen key strongholds.

 Players may attack adjacent or connected opponent territories—those linked by unidirectional arrows.
 The outcomes of attacks are determined by dice rolls, with each roll resulting in the loss of a certain number of troops by either the attacker or defender.
 The more troops committed to an attack, the higher the chances of success.
 A battle continues until the attacker chooses to stop, runs out of armies to attack with, or successfully eliminates the last defending unit—at which point they take over the territory by moving armies into it.